shinsenter/php/README.md

 ## Introduction

-Our PHP Docker images are built on top of [the official PHP Docker images](https://hub.docker.com/_/php) to enable easy tuning of PHP and PHP-FPM settings via environment variables.
-This avoids having to rebuild images to change settings.
+Our PHP Docker images are built on top of [the official PHP Docker images](https://hub.docker.com/_/php).
+These images enable easy tuning of PHP and PHP-FPM settings through environment variables.
+This eliminates the need to rebuild images when changing settings.

-These images also include the latest version of [Composer](https://getcomposer.org), and well-known web servers like [Apache2](https://httpd.apache.org), [Nginx](https://nginx.org), [Nginx Unit](https://unit.nginx.org) or [FrankenPHP](https://frankenphp.dev) pre-installed so your projects can get started faster without extra setup.
+These images also include the latest version of [Composer](https://getcomposer.org), well-known web servers like [Apache2](https://httpd.apache.org), [Nginx](https://nginx.org), [Nginx Unit](https://unit.nginx.org) or [FrankenPHP](https://frankenphp.dev), allowing projects to get started faster without additional installation.

 > 🪶 Note: Though built on top of the official PHP images and including more useful extensions, we have **drastically reduced the sizes** compared to the base images while maintaining compatibility.
 This optimization improves download times and resource usage without sacrificing functionality, thanks to the [docker-squash](https://code.shin.company/docker-squash) project.